 A friend recently sent me a WhatsApp asking me what I thought of Currencies Direct.
 He even included a link to our old review, so clearly, it’s time for an updated version.

-Instead of long-winded musings on the currency transfer industry, I thought I’d do this review as a series of FAQs about Currencies Direct to provide short and relevant answers to potential questions people who are considering using them may ask.
+Instead of long-winded musings on the currency transfer industry or AI generated SEO (or SEM, search engine manipulation as I like to call it), I thought I’d do this review as a series of FAQs about Currencies Direct to provide short and relevant answers to potential questions people who are considering using them may ask.
 Why you ask?
 Well, I’ve been in the currency markets for about 20 years, as both a wholesale currency prime broker and a private client currency broker and these are the questions that people generally asked…

 What does Currencies Direct do?